MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

     1 x NEMA23 Motor
     1 x 8 to 6.35mm Rigid Coupler
     ```
 Install the Y-Axis Bearing Block for the final time using M5x12mm BHCS.
-Be sure to use medium-strength thread-lock here.
+Be sure to use medium-strength threadlock here.

 ![fasten the Y-Axis bearing block to the other end of the 470mm C-Beam aluminium profile using M5x12mm BHCS](../img/y_axis_assembly/y_axis_step_18.png){: .shadow}